-For enrollees with other primary coverage, the MCO must assume responsibility for Medicaid covered services that are not provided by the primary carrier.
-The MCO will defer utilization management decisions to the primary carrier, except for those Medicaid services and benefits that are carved out of the primary carrier's benefits package, which are the sole responsibility of the MCO.
+For enrollees with other primary coverage, the MCO must assume responsibility for Medicaid and WVCHIP covered services that are not provided by the primary carrier.
+The MCO will defer utilization management decisions to the primary carrier, except for those services and benefits that are carved out of the primary carrier's benefits package but are included and covered under this contract, which are the sole responsibility of the MCO.